-For better or worse, a plant-based diet in 2021 allows for all the same temptations and vices that a standard diet does.
+For better or worse, a plant-based diet allows for all the same temptations and vices that a standard diet does.
 That includes ever-so-creamy and delicious ice creams.
-Here are a few of our favourites that will have you spoonin' from the tub!
+Here are a few of our favourites that will have you spoonin’ from the tub!

 There are some moments in life when only a spoon and a tub of ice-cream will do.
 The good news is – there’s a growing number of ice creams out there that are kinder to your body, as well as the planet and of course, cows!
 Compassionately made using zero animal products, plant-based ice cream is the fastest growing sector of the frozen dessert industry.